 The gathered acceptance criteria from the users are used in this step.
 Samples could look like the following:

 (These are excerpts from CSTE CBOK.
-This is the one of the best of the few references available about UAT.)
+This is one of the best references available about this testing.)

 User Acceptance Testing Template:

 Based on the criteria, we (QA team) give them the users a list of UAT test cases.
-UAT test cases are not different from out regular system test cases.
-They are just a sub set since we test all of the application as opposed to just the key functional areas.
+These test cases are not different from out regular system test cases.
+They are just a subset since we test all of the application as opposed to just the key functional areas.

 In addition to these, the data, templates to record test results, administrative procedures, defect logging mechanism has to be in place before we move to the next phase.

-Usually, when possible, UAT happens in a conference or war room sort of a set up where the users, PM, QA team representatives all sit together for a day or two and work our work through all the acceptance test cases.
+Usually, when possible, this testing happens in a conference or war room sort of a set up where the users, PM, QA team representatives all sit together for a day or two and work our work through all the acceptance test cases.

 Or in case of QA team performing the tests, we run the test cases on the AUT.